-So in this article, I want to share with you my five tips for practicing the drums and cutting through the information overload:
+In this article, I want to share with you my five tips for practicing the drums and cutting through the information overload:

 I think Benny is an amazing drummer, but that didn’t just come to him without hard practice.
 I actually think he’s just damn good at practicing and being super efficient with his time, which turned him into an incredible drummer.

 I go through phases where I become obsessed with certain things.
-Like when I practiced finger technique non-stop for years, or sat in a room slowly practicing the Moeller motions for days and days.
+Like when I practiced finger technique non-stop for years, or sat in a room slowly practicing the Moeller technique for days and days.
 I would literally not hang out with my friends so I could stay at home and practice my rudiments.

 One big mistake I made, and still sometimes make to this day, is that I don’t balance my practice enough between technique and musicality.
 What point is having good technique if you have nowhere to apply it?
 So for me, I need to be very intentional about playing music and becoming a better musician.

 No musical director cares how fast you can play, or how good your medium full stroke roll is.
-So try to balance your practice between technique and musicality. (if you need more help with this just email me: email@example.com).
+So try to balance your practice between technique and musicality (if you need more help with this just email me: email@example.com).

 It was a Virgil Donati exercise where he plays a single paradiddle between his right hand and right foot, then a double paradiddle between his left hand and left foot).

 It was crazy hard, but I’m glad I did it.
 You don’t have to choose something as hard as I did, but it’s really motivating to pick something and go for it.
 Not only is it motivating for you, but you’ll be surprised that it might give someone else a kick in the butt to be more productive!

-Of all the tips, this is the most important (maybe that means it should be number one, but oh well, let’s leave it at number five so only the hardcore drummers who read the whole article get the best tip!)
+Of all the tips, this is the most important.
+Maybe that means it should be number one, but oh well – let’s leave it at number five so only the hardcore drummers who read the whole article get the best tip!

-Don’t worry, we value your privacyand you can unsubscribe at any time.
+By signing up you’ll also receive our ongoing free lessons and special offers.
+Don’t worry, we value your privacy and you can unsubscribe at any time.